microsoft/nni/deployment/README.md

 ===
 ## 1.Description
 This is the Dockerfile of nni project, including the most kinds of deeplearning frameworks and nni source code.
 You can run your nni experiment in this docker container directly.
+Dockerfile.build.base could build the base Docker image, users can get a docker image with Ubuntu and NNI environment after building this file.
-Dockerfile could build docker image, users could build their customized docker image using this file.
+Dockerfile could build the customized docker image, users could build their customized docker image using this file.
 ## 2.Including Libraries

 ```